borg286/sevtech/README.md

     * **Vicio** increases speed, places lights, reduces hunger and grants temporary lava immunity.
 Progress by moving.

     * **Aevitas** provides increased reach, natural armor regen and turning stone around you into ore.
-However turning stone into ores will break the progression of the pack by giving you many ores before you can normally find them.
 Animals are frisky and plants grow faster.
 Progress by having things grow around you.

     * **Evorsio** gives mixed mining speed and damage increases as well as disarming your opponent's armor.

 * The Armara perks make you extremely hard to kill, and several of the perks work on damage that doesn't seem to be affected by armor.
 For example, the Dread Plague from Abyssalcraft is reduced in damage significantly by the 'No armor is more armor’ perk, making the Dreadlands much easier than otherwise.
 Armara also almost reduces fall damage to 0, allowing you to use the slimesling without the boots.

-* Get an aevitas astral sorcery cloak and you'll never have to worry about hunger again (or health for that matter because of saturation).
-This also makes filling your blood altar trivial.

 * The aevitas skill tree has a natural armor regen perk.
 Take it, get your strongest armor and put some middle gems from betweenlands on them for maximum power.
 Don't forget to put some on your weapon as well and take a amulet.